 The #1 Worst Food for Immunity, According to Doctors

 "First of all, we would say in general that people should be thoughtful about their individual needs when it comes to immunity," says Levitan.
 However, both doctors noted there is one thing we all should be avoiding to keep our immune systems strong: alcohol.
-Looks like the coronavirus is an even bigger buzzkill than we thought.

 The pair says alcohol suppresses your immune system and can also make a virus last longer.
 In fact, they say having just one drink could make an illness last a few extra days.
 This is likely because alcohol disrupts our gastrointestinal tract, which plays a vital role in keeping our immune systems strong.
 Research shows alcohol can cause gut bacteria leakage, which leads to inflammation, forcing our immune system's defenses down.
 Not to mention, booze is dehydrating and staying hydrated is important for staying healthy.